Help Center

 Automated alert responses

-To target these commands at specific entities in your network, configure one or more Arguments to provide the necessary input in the commands.
-The selected parameters will be replaced in the command by the corresponding value from the alert event.
-The below arguments can be used:
+To target these commands at specific entities in your network, configure one or more Arguments to provide the necessary inputs in the commands.
+The selected parameters will be replaced in the commands by the corresponding values from the alert event.

-Argument What it refers to Example (How these will be displayed in the alert notification)
+Argument What it refers to Example (How it will be displayed in the alert notification)

-Server Name The name of the file server where the file is located.
-DSPDEMO, FS01, etc.
+Server Name The name of the file server or machine where the file resides DSPDEMO, FS01, etc.

-Local Path The location of the file or folder in which the action was performed.
-C:\Program Files (x86)\ManageEngine\DataSecurity Plus\file.txt
+Local Path The location of the file or folder on which the action was performed C:\Program Files (x86)\ManageEngine\DataSecurity Plus\file.txt

-Process Name The name and full path of the process that carried out the file action.
-The Process Name will be collected only for file actions generated locally in the file server.
-C:\Windows\System32\cmd.exe
+Process Name The name and full path of the process that carried out the file action: The Process Name will be collected only for file actions generated locally on the file server C:\Windows\System32\cmd.exe

-Old Share Path The old location/UNC path of a shared file in the network, before the action was performed in it.
-If the action is neither Move nor Rename, the Old Share Path and New Share Path will be the same. \\DSPDEMO\Shared\Org\Guidelines.html
+Old Share Path The Universal Naming Convention (UNC) path of a file before the action was performed on it: If the action is neither move nor rename, the Old Share Path and the New Share Path will be the same \\DSPDEMO\Shared\Org\Guidelines.html

-New Share Path The new location/UNC path of a shared file in a network.
-When a Move or Rename action triggers an alert, the New Share Path shows the new location of the file after the completion of the action. \\DSPDEMO\Alternate\Guidelines.html
+New Share Path The UNC path of a file after the action was performed on it: When a move or rename action triggers an alert, the New Share Path shows the new location of the file after the completion of the action \\DSPDEMO\Alternate\Guidelines.html

-Host Name The name of the client host machine where the file action was generated. dspdemo
+Client Host The name of the client machine from which the file action was initiated dspdemo

 The DataSecurity Plus installation package contains some built-in scripts for commonly used response actions.
 Some of these are in the table below: